darron/canary/README.md

 ## Todo

 1. Add ability to notify a different email address on the fly: '/BASE_CANARY_PATH/path/email@example.com' - possibly very dangerous - need to secure so it doesn't become a spam fest.
+2. If `/hit/page.{gif,jpg,png,js}` is requested, then return proper type of file with proper headers.